neha1412/RestAssured_5thAssignment/README.md

-# RestAssured_4TH Assignment
+# RestAssured_5TH Assignment
-Rest API 4th Assignment
+Rest API 5th Assignment
-Assignment to add assertions in create and Get User methods
+Assignment to do refactoring in Create and Get User classes